What is Urban Zen Integrative Therapy (UZIT)?

 In 2009, the Urban Zen Foundation launched the Urban Zen Integrative Therapy Program (UZIT) toward realizing this vision.
 The UZIT program includes training in yoga therapy, essential oil therapy, Reiki, nutrition and contemplative care.

 Inspired by Donna Karan and designed by Rodney Yee and Colleen Saidman Yee, UZIT trains members of the healthcare and yoga communities to provide its cluster of therapeutic support services to people facing illness, injury or stress, those in and out of a hospital setting, including senior care facilities, hospice, nursing schools as well as serving staff at secondary schools.
-Its curriculum is uniquely designed to address the classic symptoms associated with illness: Exhaustion, Pain, Anxiety, Nausea, Insomnia and Constipation (PANIC™).
+Its curriculum is uniquely designed to bring comfort and care to caregivers and patients alike.

 More than 800 students have completed the program, which includes a minimum of 50 hours of clinical rotation in a hospital or healthcare setting or in private or out-patient settings.
 These 50 hours can be scheduled to fit your schedule and are held at Henry Mayo Newhall Memorial Hospital, UCLA Medical Hospitals in Westwood or Santa Monica and Motion Picture Television Fund in Woodland Hills.